 Take a long inhale and exhale forcefully through your nostrils while pulling your stomach in towards the spine.
 Then, loosen your stomach so that you automatically inhale the air again.
 Repeat this process a few times.

-Benefits of Kapalbhati Pranayama
+Kapalbhati Pranayama Benefits

 - Improves blood circulation in the body